kinemspa/dosifi_flutter/README.md

 ---

 ## Agent Operations (Warp)
-For terminal agents working in this repo, see WARP.md at the repository root for build/lint/test commands, architecture, and gotchas.
+For terminal agents working in this repo, see OPERATIONS_DEBUG_AND_CLEANUP_LOG.md for ops/debug playbooks and docs/MCP_SETUP.md for MCP setup and usage.

 CI/tooling note (2025-08-15): CI runs Flutter 3.32.8 stable.
 Ensure local Flutter matches for parity.

-MCP servers (Android): For device screenshots and automation, see docs/MCP_SETUP.md for setup and usage of the ADB and Appium MCP servers included in tools/mcp/.
+MCP servers (Android): Refer to TECHNICAL_DESIGN.md for automation notes; MCP setup details can be added there if needed.

 ---